gbmhunter/blog/content/pages/electronics/circuit-design/rfid/_index.md

 {{< figure src="/images/2012/11/metallic-rfid-antenna-geometry-with-coupled-ceramic-patch.png" width="348px" caption="A cross-section of the proposed antenna in the article 'Small Proximity Coupled Ceramic Patch Antenna For UHF RFID Tag Mountable On Metallic Objects'.
-Image from http://www.jpier.org/PIERC/pierc04/10.08061809.pdf." caption-position="bottom" >}}
+Image from http://www.jpier.org/PIERC/pierc04/10.08061809.pdf."  >}}